On this page

 - delay your chemotherapy for a short while

 The most common reason for delaying chemotherapy is a low number of white blood cells (neutrophils).
 This is not unusual.
 When your white blood cells are back to a healthy level, you can start your next cycle of chemotherapy.

-Chemotherapy can also affect organs, such as the bone marrow, lungs, kidneys and liver.
+Chemotherapy can also affect organs, such as the bone marrow, lungs, heart, kidneys and liver.
 You will have regular tests to monitor this.
-Some drugs can affect the nerves in your feet and hands (known as peripheral neuropathy) and other drugs may affect your hearing.
+Some drugs can affect the nerves in your feet and hands.
+This is called peripheral neuropathy).
+Other drugs may affect your hearing.

 Sometimes your doctor may need to reduce the dose of the drug or change your chemotherapy drug to a different one.

 Your doctor may arrange x-rays, scans, blood tests or a physical examination during treatment.
 This is to check the effects of chemotherapy on the cancer.